-- 1. Factory IAT An Temp 1 is wired to the factory IAT sensor. - IAT Through Expansion Connector The expansion connector provides ground and temperature channels for the connection of an IAT sensor.
-Wire the sensor between the Ground pin and an An Temp channel pin.
+- Factory IAT Sensor Models supported by this ECU are factory fitted with an IAT sensor.
+The factory IAT sensor is wired to An Temp 2 and the IAT sensor is built into the AFM (Air Flow Meter).
+The IAT sensor in the AFM is wired to pin A16 on the ECU, if the AFM is removed this connection can be used for an aftermarket IAT sensor. - IAT Through Expansion Connector The expansion connector provides ground and An Temp 4 for the connection of an IAT sensor.
 Note spare An Volt channels can be used as temperature inputs when a pullup resistor (to +5V) is added.